robinsonb5/ZPUFlex/README.md

 core.
 The aim of this project is to see just how far the "small" variant of the core can be be taken while keeping it under 1000 logic elements.

+While the regular ZPU-core is a simple general-purpose processor, the zpu_small variant on which this project is based is limited by a fixed-size BlockRAM-based stack which doubles as program ROM.
+This makes it more self-contained but limits the complexity of the programs that can be run.
+The original zpu_small version could only run software from the internal BlockRAM, but this project makes it possible to run from external RAM too, so a boot ROM that loads firmware from SD card is perfectly possible.

 I've tried to keep the project as configurable as possible, so there are a number of generics which can be used to configure this ZPU variant.
 A few other parameters have been moved from zpucfg.vhd to generics, because this